subvertnormality/mosaic/README.md

 To enable record mode, press the second button from the left on the grid.

 When record mode is active, any notes played on a MIDI keyboard will be captured as note masks on the currently selected channel.
 This includes note lengths and chords.
-All recordings are quantized to align with the current step.
+All recordings are quantised to align with the current step.

 Changes to trig parameters are also recorded on the active channel.
 Recording begins the first time a trig parameter is modified.
 During recording, all parameter values are saved as trig locks, overwriting existing locks until the end of the current song pattern.
 Recording resumes automatically when a trig parameter is adjusted again using the encoder.